Wooly-AI/docs/docs/Quick Start/Running The Wooly Server.md

 ### Prerequisites

 - A host machine with a compatible GPU (NVIDIA or AMD currently)
-- A license.json file from [WoolyAI support](https://woolyai.com/).
+- A license.json file.
+You can get it from https://woolyai.com/signup/
 - Docker installed on the host machine.
 - Choose the proper docker image for your GPU vendor:
-    - NVIDIA: `woolyai/server:nvidia-latest`
+    - NVIDIA: `woolyai/server:nvidia-latest` (x86_64 & aarch64)
-    - AMD: `woolyai/server:amd-latest`
+    - AMD: `woolyai/server:amd-latest` (x86_64)

 ### Setup